 You are here

-This is the widest and highest cave in the Baltics.
-It is 19 meters deep, 12 meters wide and 10 meters high.
-The cave was formed from the yellow-brown sandstone rock of the Gauja river bank; its formation is due to a millennium long interaction between the river and an underground spring.
+Gutman's Cave is the largest cave in the Baltics is shrouded in legends and permeated with ancient energy.
+The cave was formed from the yellow-brown sandstone rock of the Gauja river bank; its formation is due to a millennium-long interaction between the river and an underground spring.

 The grotto is situated on the left side of the road between Turaida and Sigulda behind the bridge across the Gauja River, if you are driving from Sigulda.